 Conflict Sensitive Reporting (CSR)

-Training courses on conflict-sensitive reporting in many countries in recent years and has found that while this topic is critical, there is usually a lack of ideas on how to report conflict sensitively under difficult circumstances.
+Training courses on conflict-sensitive reporting in many countries in recent years has found that while this topic is critical, there is usually a lack of ideas on how to report conflict sensitively under difficult circumstances.
 All too often, the media are part of the conflicts and not part of their resolution.
 Consciously or unconsciously, intentionally or not, they exacerbate conflicts.
 The aim of CSR is to facilitate understanding, engagement, and action among society’s real problem-solvers: the people and its many segments.
-It is based on four main values: truth-seeking, active accuracy, a focus on relevance, and good writing — and recognizes access to information, freedom of expression, and the safety and security of its practitioners as requisites.
+It is based on four main values: truth-seeking, active accuracy, a focus on relevance, and good writing — and recognises access to information, freedom of expression, and the safety and security of its practitioners as requisites.

 Tools – conflict tree and conflict mapping

 The flawed conflict reporting mainly stems from the habit of many journalists to reproduce statements from the conflict parties (politicians, militias, leaders) instead of digging deeper.
 The result is that in the media, the conflict looks the way its actors present it.
-The real causes often remain hidden and are not reported out of ignorance and sometimes out of convenience.
+The real causes often remain hidden and are not reported out of ignorance and sometimes, out of convenience.

 Tools such as the conflict tree or conflict mapping can help journalists better understand the conflict and differentiate between causes and symptoms.
 More information.